wpkong/node-red-contrib-feedparser-x/README.md

 `msg.init_send` is a boolean value, which when set as `true`, the history message would be output, while when set as `false`, it would be not.
 Default value is `false`

+`msg.keep_size` is a int value which default is 30, which was used to keep specified amount of messages.
+This module will keep the latest `keep_size` messages.
+So, it is best to set the value to 1.5 times or even twice the number of entries in the message source list.

 A recommended method is to drag an `inject` node which intermittently input a url in to this node.